ComputerSquid/HELIUM_KBD/README.md

 See [milestones](https://github.com/MrSnowMonster/HELIUM_KBD/milestones) for a complete list

 ### Contribution
 Want to contribute?
 Great!
 I want all the help I can get and all help is appreciated!
-Check the todo list above to see what I need help with! :D If you want to reach me you can shoot me a message on Discord.
-My username is: aknemis#9202 :)
+Check the todo list above to see what I need help with!

 ### Setting up the keyboard